 - You don’t need to run a marathon or hit the gym daily to get the blood sugar and insulin-balancing benefits of movement.
 Fitting in exercise doesn’t need to be complicated, and exercise helps cells in your muscles take up more glucose to use for energy while lowering blood sugar.
 Regular exercise also makes cells more responsive to insulin and helps prevent resistance.

 - Shift more of your energy consumption to protein and fat instead of carbs.
 These two powerhouse macronutrients have amazing blood sugar-balancing properties.
 They help you feel full and satisfied, keep cravings at bay, and have less of a blood sugar impact than carbs.
 I highly encourage you to consume protein and healthy plant-based fats at each meal along with plenty of non-starchy carbs to help get your sugars under control.
 Examples of quality protein include eggs, fish, poultry, lentils, beans, hemp hearts, and soy-based based foods on occasion, like GMO-free tofu.
 Examples of healthy plant-based fats include avocado, olive oil, unsweetened coconut, raw nuts, and seeds.

 There is a lot you can do to support your fertility – happy and balanced hormones are one aspect of that.
 Knowing where you are starting from is a super important part of knowing what steps you will take next.

-Get your blood work checked is step #1.
-Book an appointment to speak with your healthcare provider to ask for bloodwork that includes the following: fasting glucose, fasting insulin, A1C and HOMA-IR.
+Getting your blood work checked is step #1.
+Book an appointment to speak with your healthcare provider to ask for bloodwork that includes the following: fasting glucose, fasting insulin, A1C, and HOMA-IR.

 MIchelle, RHN Registered Nutritionist